dotnet/csharpstandard/standard/expressions.md

   - If the method group results from a *simple_name*, an instance method is only applicable if `this` access is permitted [§12.8.13](expressions.md#12813-this-access).
 - When the method group results from a *member_access* which could be via either an instance or a type as described in [§12.8.7.2](expressions.md#12872-identical-simple-names-and-type-names), both instance and static methods are applicable.
 - A generic method whose type arguments (explicitly specified or inferred) do not all satisfy their constraints is not applicable.
-- In the context of a method group conversion, there must exist an identity conversion ([§10.2.2](conversions.md#1022-identity-conversion)) or an implicit reference conversion ([§10.2.8](conversions.md#1028-implicit-reference-conversions)) from the method return type to the delegate’s return type.
+- In the context of a method group conversion, there shall exist an identity conversion ([§10.2.2](conversions.md#1022-identity-conversion)) or an implicit reference conversion ([§10.2.8](conversions.md#1028-implicit-reference-conversions)) from the method return type to the delegate’s return type.
 Otherwise, the candidate method is not applicable.

 #### 12.6.4.3 Better function member